-- Select candidate cover crop species using producer input.
+- Select candidate cover crop species with producer input.

 - Lay out cover crop research plots in mature orchards.